-Children who engage in a quality preschool program are generally better prepared to start primary school.
+Children who engage in a quality preschool program are generally better prepared to start primary school and progress through life.
 The Australian Government supports states and territories to ensure a nationally consistent quality preschool program is available for all children in the year before school.

 On this page:

 The Australian Government and all states and territories have agreed to a $2 billion, four-year Preschool Reform Agreement (PRA).
 The agreement locks in Australian Government funding for preschool to the end of 2025.

 A key reform under the agreement is the development, trial and evaluation of a new Preschool Outcomes Measure.